2018 GINGER CSA Shares

 What is the "Ginger Edition"?

-When you participate in the Windcrest Farm CSA - Ginger Edition, you are purchasing a share in our 2017 fresh baby ginger harvest, which begins in September 2017.
+When you a Windcrest Farm Ginger CSA Share, you are purchasing a one pound share in our 2018 fresh baby ginger harvest.
+Harvest begins in September 2018.
 Now is the time of year when we purchase the premium certified organic, certified disease-free seed for next year's crop.
 By purchasing a share, you are helping us cover the early production costs of this unique product.

 Note: Shares are limited to 3 shares per person.